-We require that prize recipients must not have and must not take any actions that will bring the Prizes, the department or the Australian Government into disrepute.
-All applications are required to include a declaration form from the nominee stating, amongst other things, that they have not, and will not, take actions that bring the Prime Minister's Prizes for Science, the department or the Australian Government into disrepute.
+Prize recipients must not take any actions that will bring the Prime Minister's Prizes for Science, the department or the Australian Government into disrepute.
+All applications that proceed to Stage 2 are required to include a declaration form from the nominee stating, amongst other things, that they have not, and will not, take actions that bring the Prime Minister's Prizes for Science, the department or the Australian Government into disrepute.
 The Glossary at section 11 provides a definition of disrepute.

-If the department is satisfied that any statement made in a nomination, including in this declaration, is incorrect, incomplete, false or misleading; or the nominee or holder of a Prize has behaved in a manner that has brought, or may bring, disrepute on the Prizes, the department or the Australian Government, the department may, in its absolute discretion, take appropriate action.
+If any statement made in a nomination, including in the nominee's declaration, is incorrect, incomplete, false or misleading; or the prize recipient has behaved in a manner that has brought, or may bring, disrepute on the Prizes, the department or the Australian Government, the Minister may, in the Minister's absolute discretion, take appropriate action.